-Dogs are sensitive and intuitive creatures, so they’ll notice a change in the household with more comings and goings, decorations and a change in routine that can often can cause them to feel stressed.
-As a London dog walker, I’ve seen no end of stressed out pooches, so I’ve put together some tips to get you all through the festive period unscathed.
+Dogs are sensitive and intuitive creatures, so they’ll notice a change in the household with more comings and goings, decorations and a change in routine that can often cause them to feel stressed.
+As a London dog walker, I’ve seen no end of stressed-out pooches, so I’ve put together some tips to unscathed you all through the festive period.

 Signs of Stress

-Key signs of stress to look out for in your dog over the festive period include, hiding away, licking of flanks, lips and paws and generally being more vocal with barking, whining or yawning.
-If you find your dog is displaying any or all of these signs, it may be that they’re trying to alert you that something is wrong.
+Key signs of stress to look out for in your dog over the festive period include hiding away, licking flanks, lips and paws and generally being more vocal with barking, whining or yawning.
+If you find your dog is displaying any or all of these signs, they may be trying to alert you that something is wrong.

 Making sure your Christmas is dog friendly – gradually introducing decorations into the home, making a safe place for them to retreat if necessary and giving them plenty of fuss and attention, especially when there are lots of people around, will help – as well as maintaining their usual routine as much as possible.